sobo3038/CS506-final-project/README.md

 ### Introduction

 The objective of this project was to build a machine learning model capable of predicting movie gross revenues using a range of features.
 These included budget, runtime, release month, and interaction variables.
 The results of the analysis provided insights into how key factors contribute to movie revenue, supported by a series of visualizations and statistical evaluations.
+Once the model was fit into the data, we generated an interactive webpage that is capable of forecasting the gross revenus the given movie (with the input parameters).

 ---